Griffon26/taserver/README.md

 ![Shortcut dialog](docs/images/tashortcut_nonsteam.png?raw=true)

-Start the game through the shortcut and log in with any name and password.
+Start the game through the shortcut and log in **with any name and password**.
+The login name you use will be the name that others see in-game.
 The servers listed in the server browser will be servers hosted by fellow players.

 If you want to join any of the GOTY servers in the list then you must be using TAMods.
 [Read more about joining a GOTY servers here](docs/user_manual/joining_goty_servers.md)